limvi-licef/RemoteAssistanceAR/README.md

 - Click Switch Platform.
 - Click Build and Run.
 - If necessary, create an output directory.
+- Once the compilation is done, open the build directory and then HololensApp.sln using Visual Studio 2017.
+- Select Release and x86 as Target.

+### Run

 ## How to use it?